South Fork Conservancy

 Meadow Loop Trail (1 mile round-trip)

-This sunny trail meanders through 3.5 acres of butterfly-friendly plants along the creek’s North Fork and features Midtown Atlanta skyline views.
+This sunny trail meanders through 3.5 acres of butterfly-friendly plants along the creek’s northern fork and features Midtown Atlanta skyline views.
 The trail leads visitors along the creek to a clearing where native species are thriving.

 Native Americans gathered where the South and North Forks meet.
 Peachtree Creek officially starts at the confluence of these two streams.
 Today, visitors regularly see deer, otter, and a beaver family raising its kits beneath GA 400.